Robin Fisher (historian): Education

-Originally from New Zealand, Fisher completed a Bachelor of Arts degree at Massey University and a Master of Arts degree at the University of Auckland.
-He emigrated to Canada in 1970 to undertake a PhD at the University of British Columbia, where he became a scholar of the history of British Columbia and, in particular, of First Nation-European relations.
+Fisher was born in New Zealand in 1946 and attended Palmerston North Boys High School.
+He completed a Bachelor of Arts in English and History at Massey University in 1967 and a Master of Arts in History at the University of Auckland in 1969.
+In 1970, he emigrated to Canada to undertake a PhD at the University of British Columbia, completing his dissertation, "The Early Years of Indian-European Contact in British Columbia, 1774–1890", in 1974.